platformsh/platformsh-docs/src/gettingstarted/dev-environments/step-6.md

 <center>

-<a href="/gettingstarted/feature-envs/step-6.html" class="buttongen small">Back</a>
+<a href="/gettingstarted/dev-environments/step-5.html" class="buttongen small">Back</a>
-<a href="/gettingstarted/feature-envs/step-8.html" class="buttongen small">I have restored my environment to a snapshot</a>
+<a href="/gettingstarted/dev-environments/step-7.html" class="buttongen small">I have merged the new feature</a>

 </center>